Neritina pulligera: Taxonomy and nomenclature

+As of 2025 WoRMS (World Register of Marine Species) accepts the taxonomic classification of N. pulligera as proposed by Abdou et al., 2017 and shown in the cladogram below:.

-Distribution
+Distribution and habitat

-N. pulligera originated in Southeast Asia, based on fossils of the Pliocene and Pleistocene ages found in Java.
-It occurs as a native species across the Indo-west Pacific.
+N. pulligera originated in Southeast Asia based on fossils of the Pliocene and Pleistocene ages found in Java.
+It is native across the Indo-west Pacific.
 Records include India (Andaman and Nicobar Islands), Madagascar, northern Australia, Mozambique, South Africa (KwaZulu-Natal), and the Comoro Islands.
 It has also been reported as a native from Japan.

-Following the IUCN Freshwater Biodiversity Assessment between 2003 and 2009, N. pulligera was classified as a species of Least Concern (LC) for southern Africa, but as Near Threatened (NT) in the pan-African scope.
+The IUCN Freshwater Biodiversity Assessment, which occurred between 2003 and 2009, classified N. pulligera as a species of Least Concern (LC) for southern Africa in the pan-African scope.

 N. pulligera is sold worldwide as part of the aquarium trade.
 As with other pet trade species, its international commerce raises concerns about a potential biological invasion leading to the decline of native species.
-Nevertheless, the species has not been documented outside of its native range as of 2023.
-Studies from the European Union and the United Kingdom indicate a low temperature suitability for N. pulligera in these regions, even under future climatic scenarios.
+However, the species has not been documented outside of its native range as of 2023.
+Studies from the European Union and the United Kingdom indicate a low temperature suitability for N. pulligera in the EU and in the UK, respectively, even under future climatic scenarios.

+N. pulligera lives in fast-flowing streams and rivers with rocky substrates.
+It colonises the entire freshwater course down to areas near the tidal influence of the ocean, such that it is also found in brackish waters.
+It is often found in groups on boulders or coral blocks under moderate currents (20–50 cm/sec).
+When currents become too strong (1 m/sec), they take shelter next to stones and face away from the current.
+N. pulligera is most commonly reported under warm water temperatures (between 23–29 °C) and is mostly found in low elevational zonations.